tugberkcanozen/GameLibrary/README.md

 <h1 align=center>Tuğberk Can Özen  Appcent Case</h1>

-I model the data I got from a game site and transferred it to the application with Alamofire.
-I created a detail page for the games and showed the pictures by downloading them with Kingfisher.
-I made the auto layout of the application programmatically with Snapkit.
-I hope you like.
+I showed the data taken from a movie site with the mvvm architecture.
+You can find the technologies I used in the project and the application video below.

 ## Technologies
 + MVVM Architecture ✅
 + Programmatically (Snapkit) ✅
-+ SwiftyGif ✅
 + Kingfisher ✅
 + Alamofire ✅
-+ Scroll View ✅
-+ Collection View ✅
-+ Core Data ✅
-+ Splash Screen ✅

 ## Demo